YunoHost/doc/packaging_apps_git.md

 **Wait !
 A nasty trap is waiting for you...**
 Before ending up in an inextricable situation.
 Start with a `git pull` to update your branch to the latest change from the distant repository.

-*Sometimes, you will encounter an impossible situation where git is saying that you can't pull because you have local changes.
+*Sometimes, you will encounter an impossible situation where Git is saying that you can't pull because you have local changes.
 But you don't care of those local modifications, you just want to get the last version of the distant branch.
-But git don't care about what YOU want...*
+But Git don't care about what YOU want...*
 *I have to admit that my only solution is as highly efficient as dirty...
 A good old `rm -r` of the repository and a `git clone`*

 #### Let's work